CLOEI/gt.python/README.md

 # gt.python

-It's a cli multibot. you can create the frontend if you like to. easily via websocket soon.
+It's a cli multibot and it's cross platform. you can create the frontend if you like to. easily via websocket soon.

 ## Development
 Requirements: